DHTMLX/docs-suite/docs/grid/configuration.md

 ### Default shortcut keys

-There are four navigation keys that Grid enables by default:
+The navigation shortcut keys and keys combinations that Grid enables by default are provided below:

 <table>
     <tbody>
         <tr>
             <td><b>PageUp</b></td>
-            <td>scroll Grid up to the height of the visible content (without change of the selected cell)</td>
+            <td>scrolls Grid up to the height of the visible content (without change of the selected cell)</td>
         </tr>
         <tr>
             <td><b>PageDown</b></td>
-            <td>scroll Grid down to the height of the visible content (without change of the selected cell)</td>
+            <td>scrolls Grid down to the height of the visible content (without change of the selected cell)</td>
         </tr>
         <tr>
             <td><b>Home</b></td>
-            <td>navigate to the beginning of the Grid content (without change of the selected cell)</td>
+            <td>navigates to the beginning of the Grid content (without change of the selected cell)</td>
         </tr>
         <tr>
             <td><b>End</b></td>
-            <td>navigate to the end of the Grid content (without change of the selected cell)</td>
+            <td>navigates to the end of the Grid content (without change of the selected cell)</td>
         </tr>
         <tr>
             <td><b>Ctrl+Enter</b></td>